tobiasbp/k8s-db-backup/README.md

 * Copy *my_values.yaml* to *my_values.local.yaml*
 * Add your configuration to *my_values.local.yaml*
 * See Kubernetes files to be generated: `helm template -f my_values.local.yaml db-backup`
-* Install in Kubernetes as _my-db-backup_: `helm install my-db-backup -f my_values.local.yaml db-backup`
+* Install in Kubernetes as _my-db-backup_: `helm install my-db-backup db-backup -f my_values.local.yaml`

+When updating configuration in _my_values.local.yaml_ in the future, the following command can be used to upgrade the running release:
+`helm upgrade my-db-backup db-backup -f my_values.local.yaml`

 ## In Docker
 * Check out repository